antronerds/r2-tutorials/docs/One_Gene_View.md

 ----------

-To hilight / mark specific samples in the graph you can enter the r2 sample ID’s in the field 'samples to mark' from the ‘adjustable settings’ box.
+To highlight / mark specific samples in the graph you can enter the r2 sample ID’s in the field 'samples to mark' from the ‘adjustable settings’ box.
 Several marking options can be selected with the 'Mark method' that can be found in the 'More settings' tab (e.g: ‘epicenter’ and ‘arrow’).

 To generate a graph of a subgroup of samples use the 'Select a track(subset)' Select pulldown from the 'sample filter' tab to select a specific group.
 These selections can be repeated a couple of times to build your ultimate selection.
 After every selection, you have to